julianschill/klipper-led_effect/docs/LED_Effect.md

 other wires.
 Try to keep the data lines as short as possible.
 This is especially problematic for 32 bit boards which typically output the data signal at 3.3V.

+Signal integrity can also be deteriorated by ringing and reflections on the data line.
+Especially, when the cable to the first LED is rather long.
+This can be reduced by adding a 700 Ohm resistor in line to the data line directly in front of the first LED.

 Another source of flickering is voltage drop.
 Addressable LEDs consume between 20 and 60mA of power each depending on how bright they are set.